 Young children are often skittish when it comes to reading out loud.
-They may feel self-conscious or like making mistakes is embarassing.
+They may feel self-conscious or like making mistakes is embarrassing.
 But reading to a pet can help them in this department.
 This is because cats and dogs don’t give the child any impression of being judgmental.
 Instead, they lend a listening ear.

-According to the Better Reading, animal rescue groups in the United States allow for children to read to cats, giving them a boost of confidence.
+According to Better Reading, animal rescue groups in the United States allow for children to read to cats, giving them a boost of confidence.
 These situations are a win all around.
 The kids have higher self-esteem and the animals enjoy being talked to, even if they can’t fully grasp the story being told.